-ADMINISTRATIVE CONFERENCE OF THE UNITED STATES - c. the likely increase in useful information available to the agency from broadening participation, keeping in mind that non-regulated parties may offer different information than regulated parties and that non-regulated parties will often have no opportunity to provide input regarding policy statements other than at the time of adoption; d. the likely increase in policy acceptance from broadening participation, keeping in mind that non-regulated parties will often have no opportunity to provide input - d. the likely increase in policy acceptance from broadening participation, keeping in mind that non-regulated parties will often have no opportunity to provide input regarding policy statements other than at the time of adoption, and that policy acceptance may be less likely if the agency is not responsive to stakeholder input; - e. whether the agency is likely to learn more useful information by having a specific agency proposal as a focal point for discussion, or instead having a more free-ranging and less formal discussion; and - f. the practicability of broader forms of participation, including invitation for written input from the public, keeping in mind that broader participation may slow the adoption of policy statements and may diminish resources for other agency tasks, including the provision of policy statements on other matters. - 10.
-Where an agency does not provide for public participation before adopting or modifying a policy statement, it should consider offering an opportunity for public participation after adoption.
-As with Recommendation 9, options for public participation range from outreach to selected stakeholder representatives to stakeholder meetings or webinars to advisory committee proceedings to invitation for written input from the public with or without a response. - 11.
-An agency may make decisions about the appropriate level of public participation document-by-document or by assigning certain participatory procedures to general categories of documents.
-If an agency opts for the latter, it should consider whether resource limitations may cause some documents, if subject to pre-adoption participatory procedures, to remain in draft for substantial periods of time.
-If that is the case, agencies should either (a) make clear to stakeholders which draft policy statements, if any, should be understood to reflect current agency thinking; or (b) provide in each draft policy
+regulated parties will often have no opportunity to provide input regarding policy statements other than at the time of adoption;

-ADMINISTRATIVE CONFERENCE OF THE UNITED STATES 232 statement that, at a certain time after publication, the document will automatically either 233 be adopted or withdrawn.
+- d. the likely increase in acceptance of agency policies or interpretations due to broadened policy acceptance from broadening-participation, keeping in mind that non-regulated parties will often have no opportunity to provide input regarding policy statements other than at the time of adoption, and that policy-acceptance of those positions may be less likely if the agency is not responsive to stakeholder input; - e. whether the agency is likely to learn more useful information by having a specific agency proposal as a focal point for discussion, or instead having a more freeranging and less formal discussion; and - f. the practicability of broader forms of participation, including invitation for written input from the public, keeping in mind that broader participation may slow the adoption of policy statements and may diminish resources for other agency tasks, including the provision of policy statements on other matters. - 10.
+Where II an agency does not provide for public participation before adopting or modifying a policy statement, it should consider offering an opportunity for public participation after adoption.
+As with Recommendation 9, options for public participation range from include outreach to selected stakeholder representatives to stakeholder meetings or webinars advisory committee proceedings to and invitation for written input from the public with or without a response. - 11.
+An agency may make decisions about the appropriate level of public participation document-by-document or by assigning certain participatory-procedures for public participation to general categories of documents.
+If an agency opts for the latter, it should consider whether resource limitations may cause some documents, if subject to pre-adoption participatory-procedures for public participation, to remain in draft for substantial periods of time.
+If that is the case, agencies should either (a) make clear to stakeholders which draft policy statements, if any, should be understood to reflect current agency thinking; or (b) provide in each draft policy statement that, at a certain time after publication, the document will automatically either be adopted or withdrawn.